mothmane/fizz-buzz-kata/README.md

 ##### iteration 5 :

-add the fift test that will test the buzz output
+Add a test that will test the 'Buzz' output.

 ```java
 class FizzBuzzTest {